How Do I Know I Have A Moth Infestation?

 The Moth Control Procedure Explained

 Your moth exterminator from London will arrive to fumigate your property with a special machine.
 It will fill the infested room with a fog of chemical, which will settle onto every single inch of the surface around.
 The product is a highly-potent insecticide against moths.
-Our standard moth treatment plan includes 2 visits by the technician.
+Archer's Pest Control standard moth treatment plan includes 2 visits by the technician.
 Their aim is to cover the entire moth life cycle and destroy all insects - babies and adults - and to guarantee you a moth-free home.

 - On the 1st visit - the technician will locate the infestation and spray all carpeted areas of your London property with a hand sprayer filled with insecticide.
 Then, your pest controller will use the fumigation machine to apply a layer of residual treatment.
 He will install moth monitoring traps to monitor for moth activity between his visits.